168cyber/168cyber.github.io/_posts/2020-04-17-docker-basics.markdown

 Download the correct version of Docker Desktop for your system.
 `https://docs.docker.com/get-docker/`

 *If you have a Mac checkout installing it via HomeBrew!
-Windows can use Chocoately to do the same thing.*
+Windows can use Chocolatey to do the same thing.*

 ### Docker Architecture